coblo/gui-demo/specs/spec-0004-smartlicense.md

 ## Purpose

 Allow content owners to offer, sell and verify content lincenses via blockchain.
-This document specifies an multiple streams and the associated  data structures and transaction models that can be used to publish and verify  machine readable licenses and contracting rules.
+This document specifies multiple streams and the associated  data structures and transaction models that can be used to publish and verify  machine readable licenses and contracting rules.